ni/systemlink-web-interface-template/README.md

 * In a browser, navigate to the **Systems Manager** application in SystemLink
 * Go to **Pending Systems** and add the newly listed system (it will be using the server's hostname) as a managed system.

-### Building the LabVIEW NXG WebVI Application
+### Building the G Web Development Software WebVI Application

-* Open `webvi-systemlink-plugin.lvproject` in LabVIEW NXG.
+* Open `webvi-systemlink-plugin.gwebproject` in G Web Development Software.
 * Edit the WebVI in the project as you see fit.
 * See **Installing and Customizing the Plugin** in this readme for details for modifying the support files needed for SystemLink plugins.
 * Go to the WebApp.lvdist and click **Build Distribution**